 "This master's program led me to be a servant leader and bring about positive change in society."

 "Leaders have a responsibility to lift up others."

 Many hard working professionals contribute to a Claremont Lincoln University education.
 Here are just a few of the great faculty and staff that you will meet at CLU:

-Erin Berman has been teaching in higher education for more than 14 years and most recently completed a second Master's degree in the area of adult education and design.
+Professor Berman has been teaching in higher education for more than 14 years and most recently completed a second master’s degree in the area of adult education and design.
 As a full-time instructional designer, she is focused on finding evidence-based strategies to increase learner satisfaction and promote long-term retention of information.
 Erin has a passion for understanding how people learn and for finding ways to incorporate that in her own courses as an instructor.

 Dr. Stevenson completed her Ed.D. from Roosevelt University, M.B.A. from Kaplan University, and M.A. in Communications from Governor's State University.
 She also received her certification in Online Learning from the Illinois Online Network (sponsored by the University of Illinois).
 She has been cited for her expertise in online learning, open educational resources, and prior learning and has over 20 years teaching and administrative experience in higher education at both the undergraduate and graduate levels.

 She served as the Former Director of Education and Special Project Lead, AWARE (Action Within a Resilient Environment) for SeaTrust Institute in a volunteer capacity.
 She was the first Director of Education for SeaTrust Institute and also led the U.S. and global youth programs for middle and high school students, AWARE in 2013 and 2014 and attended two UNFCC meetings in Warsaw and Lima.